theSreeRam/patatap-clone/README.md

 Patatap clone - A web app created with NodeJs, express, HTML+CSS, Paper.JS and Howler.
 Just fire up the website and start hitting letters on your keyboard and see the magic.
 The original website is hosted with the same name.
 I have tried to copy one instance of it and learnt it from the Web Developer Couse

 The working link for this website hosted on heroku is : https://patatap-clone-sreeram.herokuapp.com/
+Instructions: Open the link and smash your keyboard letters xD.
 ------------------------------------------------------------------------------------------
 pricing-panel CSS